The HUGE Misperception Women Have About The Male-Dominated Workplace

 Women have a HUGE misperception about the male-dominated workplace that has done incredible damage to our efforts to advance.

-If you think about it, that makes men sound really dysfunctional and as if all men are inherently insecure with control issues.
-But we know most men aren’t that way, they are normal guys.
-However, the few that have real control issues – such as the recent list of powerful men who are sexual harassers – get a lot of attention and reinforce the narrative.
+But if you think about it, that makes men sound really dysfunctional and as if all men are inherently insecure with control issues.
+And from our personal experience know most men aren’t like that.
+They are normal guys.
+However, the few that have real control issues – such as the powerful men who are sexual harassers – get a lot of attention and reinforce the narrative.

 If you think about that too, you realize it is why every revolution, rebellion and resistance movement was fought.
 It is why there are very few monarchies left.
 Men fought for autonomy, self-determination and self-governance.